MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 4: Configure Azure Container Registry for a secure connection with Azure Container Apps

-You've been asked to configure Azure resources to meet the following requirements:
+You've been asked to configure Azure resources that meet the following requirements:

 - Your resource group must include a user-assigned managed identity.
 - Your container registry must be able to use the managed identity to pull artifacts.